Will Poole: Miami Dolphins

-He was drafted in the fourth round by the Miami Dolphins in 2004.
+He was selected in the fourth round by the Miami Dolphins in 2004.
 Plagued with knee injuries throughout his career, he played during a promising rookie season and was placed on IR during the 2005 and 2006 seasons then was waived by Miami on December 19, 2006.
 He tried out for the New Orleans Saints on the weekend of May 12–13, 2007.

-First stint with Chiefs
+Kansas City Chiefs (first stint)

 Poole signed a two-year deal with the Kansas City Chiefs on July 27, 2007.
 However, he was released by the team on September 1 during final cuts.

-First stint with Argonauts
+Toronto Argonauts (first stint)

 On October 4, 2007, Poole was signed by the Toronto Argonauts of the Canadian Football League and assigned to their practice roster.
 He was later released by the team on October 10, 2007.

-Second stint with Chiefs
+Kansas City Chiefs (second stint)

 On May 27, 2008, Poole was re-signed by the Chiefs.
 He was released on August 10.

-Second stint with Argonauts
+Toronto Argonauts (second stint)

-Less than a year after being signed to the Toronto Argonauts' practice squad, Poole re-joined the Argonauts on September 8, 2008.
+Less than a year after being signed to the Argonauts' practice squad, Poole re-joined the Argonauts on September 8, 2008.